Mapsui/Mapsui/docfx/documentation/home.md

 # Introduction
 Mapsui is a .NET component to show a map in your app.

-## Supported platforms
+## Supported platforms in v3
+- Xamarin.Forms
 - WPF
 - UWP
 - Xamarin.Android
 - Xamarin.iOS

+### Upcoming in v4
+- Avalonia
+- Eto.Forms
+- MAUI
+- Uno platform
-- Xamarin.Forms
+- Win UI

 ## Supported data
+- Points, Lines and Polygons.
-Mapsui uses the BruTile library to display tile layers such as:
+- Mapsui uses the BruTile library to display tile layers such as:
   - OpenStreetMap tiles
-- Open standards for tiles
   - WMTS
   - TMS
-  - WMS called tilewise
+  - WMS
-- Custom data providers
   - MBTiles.
 An offline format to store tile data in sqlite file.
-- Mapsui renders and can style vector data (polygons, lines, points)